Do you raise your own pigs?

 1. Let the Meat Take Some Time Off

-Once you’ve butchered a pig, you’ll soon learn that it isn’t a light-weight task.
+Once you’ve butchered a pig, you’ll soon learn that it isn’t a lightweight task.
 I remember the first time we butchered a hog.
 One of our friends called us up and said they had a hog that they needed to get rid of and didn’t have the room in their freezer.

-So they offered it to us.
+They offered it to us.
 We had never butchered a hog before so they offered to walk us through the process, and we could keep the meat too.

 Obviously, this was a no-brainer for our family.
 We have a lot of hungry mouths to feed!

-But when I felt that subtle thud as the back of our truck started feeling the load, alarms started ringing.
+However, when I felt that subtle thud as the back of our truck started feeling the load, alarms started ringing.
 This was going to be much more physically taxing because a hog is a heavy animal.
 The rest of the process was similar to butchering other animals, but just trying to maneuver the dead-weight of a pig was interesting.